neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/escrow-buddy-reference.md

 Escrow Buddy eliminates all of that.
-It integrates with the macOS login authorization database and handles key generation silently at the next login — no technician involvement, no user disruption, no waiting for a live terminal window.
+It integrates with the macOS login authorization database and handles key generation silently at the next
+login: no technician involvement, no user disruption, no waiting for a live terminal window.

 The decision to use Escrow Buddy rather than writing a custom solution